fredrikekre/Literate.jl/docs/src/fileformat.md

   ```
   This variable is automatically determined on Travis CI, GitHub Actions and GitLab CI,
   but can be configured, see [Configuration](@ref Configuration).

-!!! compat "Literate 2.1"
-    GitHub Actions support for the macros above requires at least Literate version 2.1.

-!!! compat "Literate 2.2"
-    GitLab CI support for the macros above requires at least Literate version 2.2.